Article

 May 2, 2022

-Russia’s war in Ukraine exposes the ESG industry as reactive, not proactive
+Russia’s war in Ukraine exposes the ESG industry as reactive

 Russia’s invasion of Ukraine has sent the ESG industry into an existential tailspin, with investors clamouring to offload Russian assets.
 The extent to which the financial sector has been thrust into the spotlight has led critics of ESG to claim that the Ukraine war “bankrupts the ESG case”.
 This is because, to most, Russia has had obvious ESG red flags for some time.
 From its invasion and annexation of Crimea in 2014 to consistent repression of dissenting voices, most notably Alexei Navalny.